bluesky/bluesky-queueserver/docs/source/index.rst

 The proposed method for accessing "prompt" data is an externally accessible jupyterhub instance.
-We can also use the same processing nodes to manage data export to a format of the users choice.
+We can also use the same processing nodes to manage data export to a format of the user's choice.

 .. _design